Kori bustard: Interspecies interactions

 The kori bustard is often found in areas with a large quantity of antelope and other game.
 In Tanzania, kori bustards regularly attend blue wildebeest (Connochaetes taurinus) herds and feed on the small mammals and insects disturbed by them.
 Sometimes kori bustards are found with southern carmine bee-eaters (Merops nubicoides) and northern carmine bee-eaters (Merops nubicus) riding on their backs as they stride through the grass.
 The bee-eaters make the most of their walking perch by hawking insects from the bustard's back that are disturbed by the bustard's wandering.
 This is regularly seen in Chobe National Park, Botswana but has only been reported once elsewhere.
 There is also one record of fork-tailed drongos (Dicrurus adsimilis) perching on their backs in a similar manner.
 Kori bustards have been observed to behave aggressively to non-threatening animals at watering holes, as they may raise their crests, open their wings and peck aggressively.
 They have been seen acting aggressively towards red-crested korhaans (Eupodotis ruficrista), springbok (Antidorcas marsupialis), plains zebra (Equus quagga), and gemsbok (Oryx gazella).
 When kept in captivity, kori bustards have been kept together with numerous other (typically African) species in close quarters.
 Fifteen other bird species and 12 mammals successfully cohabitated with them (including rhinoceros).
 However, the bustards sometimes injure or kill the young of everything from waterfowl to dik-diks and may be killed by larger species from ostriches (Struthio camelus) to zebras (Equus spp.).

 Being a large, ground-dwelling bird species, the kori bustard has to face many of Africa's myriad of formidable terrestrial predators, including Leopards (Panthera pardus), caracals (Caracal caracal), cheetahs (Acinonyx jubatus), lions (Panthera leo), spotted hyena (Crocuta crocuta), African rock pythons (Python sebae), and jackals (Canis spp.).
-While large predators such as big cats usually don't target kori bustard often since they typically hunt larger prey, caracals occasionally ambush roosting adults in particular regions.
+While large predators such as big cats usually do not target kori bustard often since they typically hunt larger mammalian prey, caracals occasionally ambush roosting adults in particular regions.
 Additionally, there is a report that a pair of black-backed jackals manage to take down an adult male kori bustard.
 Other mammalian predators, including warthogs (Phacochoerus spp.), mongoose and baboons (Papio ssp.) may eat eggs and small chicks.